University Vehicles (Policy 9040)

 - Idaho State Board of Examiners Policy No. 442-50, State Travel Policy and Procedures,

-Section 9, Use of State Vehicles
+Section F., Use of State Vehicles

-- University Policy 6180 (Travel)
+- University Policy 7005 (Background Verifications)

-- University Policy 9110 (Smoke Free Campus)
+- University Policy 9110 (Smoke and Tobacco-Free Campus)

-- University Policy 12080 (Possession of Firearms/Weapons on University Owned or Controlled Premises)
+- University Policy 12080 (Possession of Firearms/Weapons on University-Owned or -Controlled Premises)

 1. Policy Purpose